 My brother and I had certain areas of the field set up for specific adventures.
 Complete with small roads and tunnels, custom made for Hot Wheels and other small vehicles.
-Construction areas for “Tonka” trucks and dozers’ were set up, roads were cut, and dams were built there, miniature metropolises sprouted from the red dirt as if by magic.
+Construction areas for “Tonka” trucks and dozers’ were set up, miniature roadbeds were cut in the dry red dirt and dams were built the mud, miniature metropolises sprouted from the red dirt as if by magic.
 In other areas, wars were fought, and battles raged.
-Miniature soldiers took shelter behind plastic tanks and small lumps of coal, if we were lucky enough to possess firecrackers, well, it should go with-out saying, things went nuclear.
+Miniature soldiers took shelter behind plastic tanks and small lumps of coal.
+If we were lucky enough to possess firecrackers, well…it should go with out saying… things went nuclear.

-At the bottom of the driveway grew a large willow, its branches curved back to the ground like an umbrella, creating a secret world within the leaves.
+At the bottom of the driveway grew a large willow tree.
+The smooth branches burdened by it’s own weight, curved back to the ground like an umbrella, creating a secret world within the leaves.
 We often hid under this canopy in search of solitude, or perhaps escape the abuse we often suffered by the hands of the men in the family.

-But it was the other end of the field that called to us that one hot summer, the far upper corner.
-We didn’t know it then, but a trap had been set for two young boys, a trap most foul.
+But it was the other end of the field that called to us that one hot summer day, the far upper corner.
+We didn’t know it then, but a trap had been set for us there, Yes, yes…set just for two young boys, a trap most foul.

 Then there was the honey-suckle, oh the honey-suckle.
-The smell of those sweet flowers never seems to leave our memories.
+The smell of those sweet flowers never seems to leave our memories, does it?
 Even in our waning years, just a brief whiff instantaneously transports us back to a hot summer and our childhood.
-See, you’re think about them right now.
+See, you’re thinking about them right now ain’t ya?

 No decent kid could pass those little flowers without stopping to pluck a blossom, then carefully remove the stem and enjoy the nectar that dripped from the end.
 Any honey suckle professional knew the best ones were the yellow ones.
 I can’t begin to guess the amount of time spent plucking those blooms, by the way, the flowers don’t taste like the nectar at all, take it from a pro.
 They have a bitter taste that seems to linger in your mouth forever.
 Trust me on this.

-Morning Glories grew there also, special flowers Morning Glories, great patches of color in the early morning mist, but doomed to fade away with the rising temperature.
+Morning Glories grew there also, special flowers Morning Glories, great patches of color in the early morning mist, but doomed to bow their head and fade with rising sun.
 Then as if by magic, there they were the next morning bright as ever.
-They hadn’t died, they had simply bowed their heads and closed their eyes to avoid the summer heat, only to wake up the next morning, bright as ever.
+They hadn’t died, they had simply lowered their heads and closed their eyes to avoid the summer heat, only to wake up the next morning, bright as ever.

 Funny thing about them, the moment you picked one it would die, no, not in a couple of days like daisy’s, but just as soon as it was pulled from the vine it began to wilt.
 Life lesson there I s’pose’ but, I’m not gonna go there now.
 We have far more pressing matters to discuss, far more pressing indeed, and it had everything to do with that far corner of that field.